kofi527/BACKEND_DEV_RESTAURANTBLOG/README.md

 15.  creating a new model for the backend
     ![16  creating new models for the backend](https://github.com/user-attachments/assets/db4536ad-7d22-4bae-9a11-b35e0bda6532)

-16. succed in creating a model for the backend
+16. succeeded in creating a model for the backend
     ![17  have successfully loaded first dataset to mongodb](https://github.com/user-attachments/assets/e4de235c-6586-4771-a283-4aa1b5d4f456)

-17.
+KEY TAKEAWAYS FROM THE PROJECT
+1. Installation of project depenedencies using npm
+2. Installation of router for connection
+3. Creating models for backend development
+4. Setting up of a database connection for mongodb
+5.